panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 [Try the demo.](https://codesandbox.io/s/heavy-update-as-non-urgent-ifobc?file=/src/FilterList.js)

 Open the [demo](https://codesandbox.io/s/heavy-update-as-non-urgent-ifobc?file=/src/FilterList.js) using transitions feature.
-If you type quickly a query into the input field, you would notice a measurement delay of highlighting the query inside the list.
+If you type quickly a query into the input field, you would notice a delay in highlighting the query inside the list.

 React has separated the rendering of the urgent task (updating the input field when the user types) from the non-urgent task (highlighting the query inside the list).